Apr 12, 2019, 10:00 AM

 Alfalfa Winterkill

 Every year in some of our northern geography there are concerns about alfalfa winterkill.
 Sometimes, it is widespread and well anticipated, and other times it is a surprise.
-Many people talk about and try to predict the severity of winterkill, but waiting for spring to walk the field is the only sure way of knowing.
+Many people talk about and try to predict the severity of winterkill, but waiting for spring to walk the field is the only way to know what your alfalfa stands look like and if any winterkill or winter injury is present, if at all.

-• Snow cover provides insulation from freeze-thaw cycles, or warm-ups followed by harsh cold
+• Snow cover provides insulation from freeze-thaw cycles, or warm-ups followed by harsh cold, absence of snow cover and exposure to very cold temperatures allows soil temperatures to go below the survival limit of alfalfa

-• Young stands are at less risk than old stands
+• Young stands are at less risk than old stands, especially young stands with more than adequate plant counts

-• Alfalfa harvest in mid to late September is not recommended
+• Alfalfa harvest in September is not recommended, cutting before September 1st or after alfalfa goes dormant in October is recommended

-• Plant a variety with a good winter survival score
+• Plant a variety with a good winter survival and disease index score

 1. Stands slow to green-up: If the entire field is not greening up, give it more time – even if the neighbor’s field is greening up.
 It likely needs more heat and time to come out of dormancy.
 Field variation and soil type affects green up or winterkill.